-Use a box grater (also known as a cheese grater) to shred zucchini.
+To shred zucchini easily, use a box grater (also known as a cheese grater).
 Use the side with medium holes for coarsely shredded zucchini.

 Try to avoid finely shredded zucchini, as this will make the mixture more water-y.
 The goal is zucchini the size of hashbrown shreds or farm-style shredded cheese.

 Removing excess water from the zucchini is key to a crispy fritter.
 It also prevents them from falling apart during the cooking process.

 To do this, line a colander or fine mesh strainer with shredded zucchini.
 Sprinkle with 1/2 teaspoon salt and toss to combine.
 Let rest for 10 minutes, then use paper towels or clean hands to push water out through the strainer.

 If your zucchini is still quite moist you can add additional flour to hold things together.
 Some zucchinis are just juicier than others!

 These fritters are easy to make and require only a few ingredients, but there are few things to keep in mind while cooking: